-Apart from his native language, the Greek polygot speaks English, German, Spanish, French, Swedish, Italian, Polish, Russian, Bulgarian, Turkish, Arabic, Hebrew, Portuguese, Chinese, Kurdish, Armenian, Persian, Serbo-Croatian, Danish, Hindi, Urdu, Romanian, Czech, Finnish, and Sanskrit.
+Apart from his native language, the Greek polyglot speaks English, German, Spanish, French, Swedish, Italian, Polish, Russian, Bulgarian, Turkish, Arabic, Hebrew, Portuguese, Chinese, Kurdish, Armenian, Persian, Serbo-Croatian, Danish, Hindi, Urdu, Romanian, Czech, Finnish, and Sanskrit.

-He also speaks some ancient languages such as Ancient Greek, Latin, Ancient Iranian, Ancient Persian, Classical Armenian, Gothic, Ancient Bulgarian, Hittite, and Lubik, which is an ancient Asian language.
+He also speaks some ancient languages, such as Ancient Greek, Latin, Ancient Iranian, Ancient Persian, Classical Armenian, Gothic, Ancient Bulgarian, Hittite, and Lubik, which is an ancient Asian language.

 The impressive Greek started off his path to multilingualism as a very young child.
 Ikonomou began listening to foreign languages from tourists who were visiting Crete at the age of five.

-He was consumed with curiosity about what those people were saying, and became dedicated to learning as many languages as possible.
+He was consumed with curiosity about what those people were saying and became dedicated to learning as many languages as possible.

 The Greek polyglot spoke eight languages before leaving school

-His passion was so great that by the time the talented young Greek finished school he had already learned eight foreign languages.
+His passion was so great that by the time the talented young Greek finished school, he had already learned eight foreign languages.